Meditation meaningThe word meditation is derived from the Latin meditatio. It has a link with the words:

 - Your self-confidence can increase (and negative thoughts about yourself, for example about uncertainty, will also be transformed).

-- Your self-awareness is increased and you hear your intuition .
+- Your self-awareness is increased and you are aware of your intuition.
 You have clear insight into yourself and what, for example, your life purpose and goal on earth is and which choices benefit you.
 You can easily distinguish what belongs to yourself or someone else.

 - Press on the play and pause button.